pswens/ControlsAssessmentSpecifications/docs/source/Controls2.md

 ### Inputs

 1.  `GV5`: Authorized software inventory
-2.  `GV1`: Enterprise asset Invetory
+2.  `GV1`: Enterprise asset Inventory
 3. Enterprise defined timeframe for scanning of enterprise assets.
 4. Enterprise defined allowable timeframe for resolution of discovered unauthorized software (recommend at least monthly)

 ### Assumptions

-1. The scanning schedule timeframe is greater than the enterprise defined allowable timeframe for resolution of discovered unauthorized software.
+1. The scanning schedule timeframe is greater than the enterprise-defined allowable timeframe for the resolution of discovered unauthorized software.

 ### Operations